About the CLA Charitable Trust

-Applications are currently being reviewed for the July 2016 meeting.
+Applications are currently being reviewed for the last quarter of 2016.

 We receive many more grant applications than we can fund, each is judged against our objectives, which are:

 - To promote education about the countryside for young people from towns and cities and those who are disadvantaged.

 - To provide facilities for those who are disabled, who have learning difficulties or who are in some way disadvantaged to enjoy the benefits of the countryside.